Interstate 81 in New York: Syracuse and Oswego County

 West of Syracuse University, the NYSW turns west to pass under I-81.
 At this point, the embankment gives way to an elevated highway carrying I-81 through downtown right next to the State University of New York Upstate Medical University (SUNY Upstate).
 The road separates the 15th Ward on its west side from Syracuse University and the area's hospitals on its east side; it also visually hangs over the predominantly residential 15th Ward.
 Farther north, the density of the commercial districts adjacent to the highway continue to increase as the road enters Downtown Syracuse.
 For roughly a half-mile (0.5 mi), I-81 heads east–west, running alongside I-690 and connecting to the highway by way of a series of closely spaced ramps.
 Like I-81, the incomplete interchange is entirely elevated, passing over parts of several downtown blocks.
 Past I-690, I-81 transitions from an elevated road to a subsurface highway as it cuts across the north half of downtown and proceeds northwest past an old industrial area that was once Syracuse's Inner Harbor.
-The elevated portion in Syracuse is expected to reach the end of its useful life in 2017.
+The elevated portion in Syracuse was expected to reach the end of its useful life in 2017 but remains in service.

 The cut eventually brings the freeway to the southeastern tip of Onondaga Lake, where I-81 ascends in elevation once again at a network of interchanges with NY 370 and a handful of nearby streets.
 The series of junctions serve Destiny USA, the area's largest mall; NBT Bank Stadium, the home of the Syracuse Mets; and the William F. Walsh Regional Transportation Center (RTC), Syracuse's bus and train station.
 I-81 subsequently passes over CSX Transportation's Mohawk Subdivision rail line, which serves the RTC.
 North of the rail overpass, the road finally returns to ground level as it heads northeastward through Syracuse's residential northern suburbs.
-In Salina, I-81 meets the New York State Thruway (I-90) at exit 25A and connects to Syracuse Hancock International Airport at exit 27.
-About 6 mi north of downtown, the highway enters the village of North Syracuse, where I-481 rejoins I-81 at exit 29.
+In Salina, I-81 meets the New York State Thruway (I-90) at exit 7 and connects to Syracuse Hancock International Airport at exit 9.
+About 6 mi north of downtown, the highway enters the village of North Syracuse, where I-481 rejoins I-81 at exit 11 (exit 96 southbound).